8 Worst Things to Do for Sleep

 Tossing back a few too many drinks often results in tossing and turning in bed.
 Why?
 Because good sleep and alcohol don’t mix.
 According to a Finnish study, just one cocktail compromised the quality of participants’ sleep by reducing the cardiovascular relaxation that healthy sleep induces.
 And having multiple drinks can decrease sleep quality by as much as 39 percent.
 By all means, hit the bar with your friends, but consider having a non-alcoholic drink for better rest.

 Alcohol isn’t the only beverage busting your sleep goals.
 Caffeinated drinks, like coffee, soda, and energy drinks, can also make sleep more difficult.
 Research shows that people who consumed caffeine six hours before bed reported more sleep disturbance than those who didn’t have caffeine.

 4. Switching up your bedtime

 We know life happens, and sometimes you have to stay up way later than planned.
 But there are health benefits to keeping the same sleep schedule throughout the week.
 You’re basically training your mind and body to anticipate and prepare for daily events, like digesting food and being alert for work, and that’s a good thing because our bodies like consistency.
 It’s equally important to maintain that schedule as you age.
+You can always use a handy sleep cycle calculator to fix your schedule.
 A study from Duke University revealed that “people with irregular sleep patterns weighed more, had higher blood sugar, higher blood pressure, and a higher projected risk of having a heart attack or stroke within 10 years, than those who slept and woke at the same times every day,” according to a recent report.